fatih/vim-go-tutorial/README.md

 As you see only the necessary identifiers are renamed.
 But the function `name` or the string inside the comment is not renamed.
-What even better is that `:GoRename` sarches all packages under `GOPATH` and renames all identifiers that depends on the identifier.
+What even better is that `:GoRename` searches all packages under `GOPATH` and renames all identifiers that depends on the identifier.
 It's a very powerful tool.

 ### Extract function